We are happy to provide answers to some of your frequently asked questions.

 Q: What do I do when people approach me begging for money?

-A: In many parts of Italy and Florence you will occasionally find people begging for money.
+A: In Italy you will occasionally find people begging for money.
 The best response is a polite but firm no and to move on.
 Sometimes, unfortunately, the a person begging may be working in collaboration with a nearby pickpocket.
 As always when travelling, you should be very aware of your money and where it is at all times.
 Avoid backpacks or purses where the zippers are on your back and facing outwards, as this is an easy target for pickpockets.
 Also be aware of people begging in pairs or with children.
 It does happen that while one person distracts you with a hand-written sign or by tugging on your shirt, another person could be reaching for your purse or wallet.
 The best advice is to be careful with your valuables and to even consider wearing a money pouch or belt when travelling.
 If the unfortunate does happen and you discover you have been robbed, cancel your credit cards if your wallet was taken and report the theft immediately to local police, who will help you fill out a report, needed if you have travel insurance.
 We recommend that all travellers consider buying insurance before leaving home.

 Q: Where can I receive medical attention in Florence from an English-speaking doctor?

 A: If you need medical attention while in Florence you may contact the English doctor, Dr. Stephen Kerr.
 His website address is www.dr-kerr.com.
 In Italy you may also get general medical advice from pharmacists.
 All pharmacies are indicated with a green cross that hangs outside the storefront.
 There are several in Florence that are open 24 hours, including the pharmacy located inside the Santa Maria Novella train station, one in the Piazza della Signoria, and opposite the Baptistery in Piazza del Duomo.
 Other pharmacies are typically open from 9 am to 1 pm and then from 4 pm to 7 pm.